Brief History 1845 - 2020

 First Presbyterian Church of Marion, NC originated in 1875 as the Marion Presbyterian Church through the work of 15 Presbyterians from various churches in McDowell County.
 The first church building was completed two years later, in 1847, by Ephraim Clayton, whose work included many of the most stylish buildings of their day in a region of simple, traditional building.

-During Rev. Story's 23-year tenure, First Presbyterian helped to establish four mission churches: Clinchfield, Conley Memorial, Landis Chapel, and West Marion (now Story Memorial Church).
+During Rev. Story's 23-year tenure, First Presbyterian helped to establish four mission churches: Clinchfield Presbyterian, Conley Memorial Presbyterian, Landis Chapel Presbyterian, and West Marion Presbyterian (now Story Memorial Presbyterian Church).

-our church has experienced continuing growth throughout the years.
-Today the congregation of approximately 150 active members is being led by our transitional pastor, Reverend Dr. Wanda Neely.
+Our church has experienced continued growth throughout the years; and today our congregation of approximately 150 active members is being led by our transitional pastor, Reverend Dr. Wanda Neely.

-As First Presbyterian Church prepares to celebrate a 175th anniversary in 2020, our mission is to nurture a diverse community, on a journey where God is leading us to make disciples for our church, our community, and beyond.
+As First Presbyterian Church prepares to celebrate our 175th anniversary in 2020, our mission is to nurture a diverse community on a journey where God is leading us to make disciples for our church, our community, and beyond.